DeFinerOrg/DeFiner-1.0-Whitepaper/DefinerProtocol.md

 * the following approach is simplier to implement for client application
 * username/password concept is not coupled in this API model for wider adaptions.

+The follow is what the DeFiner Blockchain API uses to grant a tenant access to the API.

 Before being able to sign any requests as a tenant, you must register an public key through DeFiner by contract DeFiner account management personel.
 This process is designed to be seperated from the API so we exchange sensitive keys information in a secure channel.

 Upon creating an account, tenant must generate a public/private key pair and send the public key to DeFiner.